frederic-perez/AmE-dictionary/dictionary.md

 __fascia__
 __fast and furious__ :three: _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
 Everything was going so fast and furious at the store during the Christmas rush that we never had time to eat lunch._
 __fastidious__
+__fat rolls__ :camera::shit: A layer of fat that is saggy and heavy, so it droops down. _Dude, she has to lose those fat rolls!_
 __fathom__ _v_
 __fatwa__
 __fatwa__ Religious edict.